flocked/FZMetadata/README.md

 The results handler gets called whenever new files meet the specified predicate at the search locations.

+The predicate is constructed by comparing `MetadataItem` properties to values using operators and functions.

 ```swift
 let query = MetadataQuery()
 query.searchLocations = [.downloadsDirectory, .documentsDirectory]